-It’s been mentioned a number of times by different writers of the prevalent “‘marketing myopia’ in the sport industry.
-One of the symptoms of this short sighted thinking means the core stakeholders (the fans) are not well understood in terms of needs, wants and motivations.
+It’s been mentioned a number of times by different writers of the prevalent “‘marketing myopia’ in the sports industry.
+One of the symptoms of this short-sighted thinking means the core stakeholders (the fans) are not well understood in terms of needs, wants and motivations.

 Good research here should include not only quantitative but qualitative research as it can be difficult to elicit ‘latent needs,’ particularly because much of the fan value is related to emotional and higher-order needs.
-In this sense, sport organisations should consider tools like ethnographic research or ’embedded marketers’ to really get into the head space of the heavy-user (brand loyal) consumer.
+In this sense, sports organisations should consider tools like ethnographic research or ’embedded marketers’ to really get into the headspace of the heavy-user (brand loyal) consumer.

 The same deep insights can help add value to sponsors as well.
 Tennis’s Australian Open a couple of years back was sponsored by wine brand, Yalumba, I remember thinking was particularly clever.
 It linked the Open competition, Andre Agassi’s biography (titled ‘Open’), a short but intimate personal moment of reflection with Agassi in which the viewer of the commercial was spoken to intimately and personally as the ad for Yalumba.
 It all tied back neatly to the ‘openness’ or lack of inhibition that results from the socially lubricating effects of drinking wine.

-Hand-in-hand with research is analysis of the customer life cycle and segmentation.
+Hand-in-hand with research is an analysis of the customer lifecycle and segmentation.
 Insights made from research should help design experiences and engagement to move new and existing consumers up the escalator to higher levels of involvement.
 The ‘escalator’ is much like the brand loyalty ladder or funnel in a purchasing decision.
-Along the escalator, hand rails of feedback can be established.
+Along the escalator, handrails of feedback can be established.
 There are points that data can be gleaned and examined.